Paras Khadka: 2018 onwards

-Post-Retirement
+Post-retirement

-Post-retirement Paras Khadka has established his own cricket academy named Cricket Excellence Center working for the grassroots cricket development in Nepal.
-The academy is located at Baluwatar, Kathmandu which has a world-class cricketing facilities to ensure the growth of aspiring cricketers in Nepal.
+Post-retirement, Paras Khadka has established a cricket academy named Cricket Excellence Center to work for grassroots cricket development in Nepal.
+The academy is located in Baluwatar, Kathmandu, which has world-class cricketing facilities to ensure the growth of aspiring cricketers in Nepal.

+Paras Khadka was included in the Asia Lions squad for the Legends League Cricket Masters 2022–23, where he participated as an all‑rounder.

+Khadka was signed to Team Gujarat for the Legends League Cricket 2024, a T-20 cricket league that includes recently retired international players.
+Paras Khadka was signed in both previous editions, but he didn't participate in the first one for personal reasons.

+Administration career

+On 14 August 2023, Khadka was elected as a Kathmandu District Cricket Administration member.
+On 1 September 2023, he became the president of the Bagmati Province Cricket Association of Nepal.
+On 23 September 2023, he was elected as the secretary of the Cricket Association of Nepal.

 2010 boycott

-In May 2010, 18 members of the national cricket team, led by Khadka, held a press conference and said they will not play the national league because of the behavior of Cricket Association of Nepal (CAN).
-He led the boycott of national league for the second time in April 2014 demanding the restructuring of Cricket Association of Nepal and better facilities for players.
-This resulted in CAN being drawn into controversy of financial mismanagement.
+In May 2010, 18 members of the national cricket team, led by Khadka, held a press conference and said they would not play in the national league because of the behavior of the Cricket Association of Nepal (CAN).
+He led the boycott of the national league for the second time in April 2014, demanding the restructuring of the Cricket Association of Nepal and better facilities for players.
+This resulted in CAN being drawn into the controversy of financial mismanagement.